Head Coach Evan Agona

 firstname.lastname@example.org | (330) 716-1368

 Agona came to Tri-C after spending 5 years as pitching coach and recruiting coordinator at the University of Mount Union.
-During his time at Mount Union the program achieved unprecedented success; highlighted by a program first conference championship and NCAA Regional Tournament appearance in 2013.
+During his time at Mount Union, the program achieved unprecedented success; highlighted by a program first conference championship and NCAA Regional Tournament appearance in 2013.
 He began his coaching career at Thiel College (PA) where he served as an assistant coach and recruiting coordinator from 2004-2007.
-He served the 2007-08 season as a junior college head coach at Mercyhurst-North East (PA) and was the head coach at Slippery Rock Area High School (PA) in 2009.
+He served the 2007-08 season as the Head Coach at conference foe Mercyhurst North East (PA) and was the head coach at Slippery Rock Area High School (PA) in 2009.

-Throughout his coaching career, Agona has coached numerous players that received recognition for their successes including; 53 All-Conference selections, 15 All-Region selections, 3 All-American selections, 2 conference Player of the Year selections and a conference Pitcher of the Year.
-Additionally, 3 of his former players have moved on to play professionally.
+Throughout his coaching career, Agona has coached numerous players that received recognition for their successes including; 58 All-Conference selections, 17 All-Region selections, 4 All-American selections, two conference Player of the Year selections and a conference Pitcher of the Year.
+Additionally, four of his former players have moved on to play professionally.
 During each of his four stops at the collegiate level, the program has set numerous school records including single-season wins at all four during his tenure.

 email@example.com | (330) 283-8277

-He was an assistant coach at John Carroll University.
+Scott was an assistant coach at John Carroll University.
 While at John Carroll, the program won the conference championship and made an appearance in the NCAA Division III Tournament.
-Scott was responsible for coaching infielders and hitters, as well assisting with student-athlete recruitment and the coordination of camps.
+He was responsible for coaching infielders and hitters, as well assisting with student-athlete recruitment and the coordination of camps.